 Die Beschreibung der Zeiten im Deutschen

 Now, let’s come to the most important part of this article.
 So, German tenses are actually quite comparable to the tenses in the English language.
 Nevertheless, there are differences in their use, as already mentioned above.
-So, here are the description of German tenses.
+So, here are the descriptions of German tenses.